 - In a pan heat oil, add curry leaves, ginger garlic paste and saute for few seconds.

 - Add Onion and saute until onions are translucent.
-This should take about 2-3 minutes.
+This should take about 4-5 minutes.

 - Remove the cover, add sesame seed powder and/or coconut powder if using.

 - Fry for few more minutes, turn off the heat and transfer to a serving dish.

 - Garnish with cilantro and serve hot with rice.